Dunk Calculator UK (Vertical Jump & Reach)

 This is the absolute highest point your hand touches at the peak of your current vertical jump.

-Hang time & Take-off velocity
+Hang time & take-off velocity

 How to Measure Standing Reach